BAPTIZE IN THE NAME OF JESUS CHRIST

 1) In Matthew 23:2-3, the Greek narration records Jesus directing believers to obey all that the scribes and Pharisees command, who contradict the Law of Moses:

-MATTHEW 23:2-3 Saying, “The scribes and the Pharisees have sat down on Moses’ seat as judges; 3 Therefore, every judgment that they tell you to observe, observe and do.
-But do not do according to their works; for they say and do not.
+MATTHEW 23:2-3 saying: “The scribes and the Pharisees sit in Moses’ seat.
+3 “Therefore whatever they tell you to observe, that observe and do, but do not do according to their works; for they say, and do not do.

 This contradicts with Jesus’ condemnation of the scribes and Pharisees in the verses immediately following (Matt.
 23:13-39).
-In fact, Jesus said that their judgments NULLIFY the Law of Moses: “… and you [scribes and Pharisees] have made void the commandment of God for the sake of your tradition.”
+In fact, Jesus said that their judgments NULLIFY the Law of Moses: “… you have made the commandment of God of no effect [nullified] by your tradition.”
 (Matt.
 15:6).
 If the scribes and Pharisees were so corrupt, then why would Jesus command His disciples to obey everything that they command?

 The resolution lies in the Shem Tov Hebrew version which records a slightly different text: “The Pharisees and sages sit upon the seat of Moses.
 Therefore, all that he [referring to Moses] says to you, diligently do, but according to their [the scribes and Pharisees] reforms and their [the scribes and Pharisees] precedents do not do, because they talk but they do not do” (Shem Tov Matt.
 23:2-3).